krisrowe/gclb-demo/README.md

 Below are the only known circumstances where the steps in this guide could be insufficient or require
 adjustments:
 1. Differing organization-level security policies
-* Your organization-level policies on Google Cloud may very from those under which these steps were tested, thus potentially requiring additional steps if certain commands fail with contraint errors.
+* Your organization-level policies on Google Cloud may vary from those under which these steps were tested, thus potentially requiring additional steps if certain commands fail with contraint errors.
 2. Running against a pre-existing project
 * It would be ideal to create a new project for running the steps in this guide.
 * If running these commands against some existing project, there could be name collision, e.g. if a network named `default` already exists, in which case, a minor tweak may be needed, e.g. to choose an alternate network name.